gmrandazzo/libscientific/paper.md

 Libscientific offers a potent suite of multivariate analysis tools that greatly enhance the ability of researchers and analysts to extract valuable insights from diverse tabular data.
 With its robust C-based implementation and seamless Python bindings, the library balances high performance and user-friendliness, making it an optimal solution for swiftly executing data-driven applications.

 Incorporating Libscientific into analytical workflows may empower professionals to leverage various multivariate techniques to crack complex relationships and patterns within datasets.
-By offering tools for data reduction, predictive modeling, quality control, and more, as already demonstrated in previous works in -omics science and predictive modeling[@Randazzo16;@Randazzo171;@Randazzo172;@Randazzo20;@Kwon21;@Kwon22], the library can be an indispensable asset for tackling intricate challenges across various disciplines.
+By offering tools for data reduction, predictive modeling, quality control, and more, as already demonstrated in previous works in -omics science and predictive modeling [@Randazzo16;@Randazzo171;@Randazzo172;@Randazzo20;@Kwon21;@Kwon22], the library can be an indispensable asset for tackling intricate challenges across various disciplines.

 # Acknowledgements

-Libcientific was born as an open-source project from the Ph.D. thesis of the author Giuseppe Marco Randazzo.
+Libscientific was born as an open-source project from the Ph.D. thesis of the author Giuseppe Marco Randazzo.
 The author acknowledges the support from the University of Perugia, the valuable code review made by the people from Freaknet Medialab, and the bug reports from the whole open-source community using this library.